wsauret/Epic7-OCR-Script/README.md

 ###### Using in the Future

 * In the future when you want to refresh your gear, you should first check this github again to see if I updated ``E7 Gear OCR.ipynb``.
 If I did, download it and replace your old copy.
-Then all you need to do is to copy your new screenshots into the screenshots folder, open ``E7 Gear OCR.ipynb`` in ``JupyterLab`` (via ``Anaconda Navigator``, do Run > Run All Cells.
+Then all you need to do is to copy your new screenshots into the screenshots folder, open ``E7 Gear OCR.ipynb`` in ``JupyterLab`` (via ``Anaconda Navigator``), then ``Run > Run All Cells``.
 This will give you your new json file.

 * Then when you go to import your new json into the optimizer you have a choice:

     If you **don't** want to keep the heroes you previously added to the optimizer, then just import the json as above.

-    If you **do** want to keep your heroes, I suggest that you first delete all the items in the optimizer (go to the Inventory tab, highlight all the items, click the "-" button).
-Then on the General tab click the "Append" button (instead of "Import") and load your new json.
+    If you **do** want to keep your heroes, I suggest that you first delete all the items in the optimizer (go to the Inventory tab, highlight all the items, click the ``-`` button).
+Then on the General tab click the ``Append`` button (instead of ``Import``) and load your new json.
 This will add your up to date gear into the optimizer while keeping your heroes.